Median-of-k Jumplists and Dangling-Min BSTs: Jumplists

-Next, we consider how to transform a jumplist to a dangling-min BST.
-Recall that a jumplist with $m$ nodes actually stores only $n=m-1$ keys, since the first node $v_0$ does not carry a key.
-If now $m\le w$, $v_0$ is a plain node and the corresponding dangling-min BST is a leaf containing the $m-1\le w-1$ nodes in the jumplist.
-Otherwise, when $m > w$, $v_0$ is a jump node.
-Let $x_1$ be the key $v_1.\id{next}$ is $x_j$ be the key in $v_0.\id{jump}$.
-Then, the root of the dangling-min BST has root key $x_j$ and dangling min $x_1$, and the left and right subtrees are generated recursively from the next- resp.\ jump-sublist of $\id{head}$.
+We can transform a jumplist to a dangling-min BST (and vice versa): If $m\le w$, $v_0$ is a plain node and the dangling-min BST is a leaf containing all $m-1\le w-1$ keys; (recall that a jumplist with $m$ nodes stores $n=m-1$ keys).
+Otherwise, $v_0$ is a jump node; with $x_1$ the key in $v_0.\id{next}$ and $x_j$ the key in $v_0.\id{jump}$, the root of the dangling-min BST has root key $x_j$ and dangling min $x_1$.
+Next- resp.\ jump-sublist are recursively transformed into left and right subtree. \wref{fig:example-min-BST} shows the jumplist corresponding to the given tree; \wref{fig:typical-jumplist-tree-n30-k1-w2} gives a larger example.

-Procedures like this can be concisely specified in an intuitive graphic syntax that we will use for our more intricate algorithms later.
-To illustrate the concept, the above transformation would be written as follows.